 Both the Equal Credit Opportunity Act (ECOA) and the Fair Credit Reporting Act (FCRA) contain requirements for providing notice of action taken.
-This two-hour webinar reviews the requirements of both laws.
-It also covers common violations and provides solutions to common problems.
+This webinar reviews the requirements of both laws and covers common violations and provides solutions.

 Examiners closely scrutinize denial notices for compliance with ECOA and FCRA requirements.
 Adverse action violations are frequently cited in exam reports.
 Items as simple as the failure to check a box or checking a box that should remain unchecked are frequent violations.

 Failure to comply with adverse action requirements can lead to civil liability and enforcement actions from the regulators.
 This webinar covers the proper and timely handling of denial notices in accordance with ECOA/Regulation B and FCRA.
-You will receive a detailed manual that serves as a handbook long after the program is completed.
+You’ll receive a detailed manual that serves as a handbook long after the recording is completed.

 - The adverse action notice requirements of both the Equal Credit Opportunity Act (Regulation B) and the Fair Credit Reporting Act;